lexibank/tlopo/out/vol1/chapter6.md

 <a id="p-151"></a>

-He has listed terms for a range of cooking methods, with a word of warning as to the reliability of precision in English glosses ('roast', 'grill', 'broil ', 'cook in fire' etc.).
+He has listed terms for a range of cooking methods, with a word of warning as to the reliability of precision in English glosses ('roast', 'grill', 'broil', 'cook in fire' etc.).
 He writes (p.273), "Even though more than one term for roasting may be reconstructable for POc, the differences in the glosses for the witnesses most likely reflect differences in the English backgrounds of the authors rather than differences in cooking methods."

 <a id="s-3-1"></a>